tongchf/gmRAD/README.md

         PROGENY19:  sample19_1.fq  sample19_2.fq
         PROGENY20:  sample20_1.fq  sample20_2.fq

-  When the reqired software are installed and the parameter file is parepared, you can get started with the command:
+  When the required software packages are installed and the parameter file is parepared, you can get started with the command:
   `perl gmRAD.pl`
-  You can run with the 'help' option to show the usage of gmRAD.
+  You can run with the 'help' option (`perl gmRAD.pl -h`)to show the usage of gmRAD:

+        Usage: perl gmRAD.pl [Options]

+        Options:
+                --nocluster  skip the step for clustering the first reads of each parent
+                --nobuild    skip the step for building the parental reference sequences
+                --nocatalog  skip the step for generating parental SNP catalogs
+                --nocall     skip the step for calling SNP genotypes for all progeny --nofilter   skip the step for filtering the SNP genotype data
+                --help|h     help

 # Test Data